lizygeogy/docs/docs/omni_channel_fraud_app.md

 You can also integrate the application backplane to share the fraud alerts with other fraud-based applications thereby reducing the chance of fraud.

 In addition to this, you can evaluate what-if scenarios on the incoming data which can be stored and visualized over different rules and business logic.

-For details about launching the application, refer to [Quick Start Guide - Omni-Channel Fraud Prevention Application](quickstartlaunchfpa.md).

 Omni Channel Fraud Prevention application is available only with **DT Premium license**.

+## Quick Launch Omni-Channel Fraud Prevention Application
+For details about quickly launching the application, refer to [Quick Start Guide - Omni-Channel Fraud Prevention Application](quickstartlaunchfpa.md).

 ## Workflow